USEPA/modelling_hab_indices/README.Rmd

 ![Farnaz Pic]()

 Farnaz Nojavan is an Oak Ridge Institute for Science and Education (ORISE) Postdoctoral Fellow, at the US EPA Atlantic Ecology Division.
 She is broadly interested in ecological modeling, aquatic ecosystems, Bayesian statistics, risk assessment, and environmental decision analysis.
 A central theme in her interdisciplinary research is the use of Bayesian statistics to improve inference and prediction.
 Her current research draws upon Bayesian multilevel modeling and datasets from disparate sources to investigate cyanobacteria distribution, microcystin risk, and changes in the algal community in lakes of the continental United States.

+#EPA Disclaimer
+The United States Environmental Protection Agency (EPA) GitHub project code is provided on an "as is" basis and the user assumes responsibility for its use.
+EPA has relinquished control of the information and no longer has responsibility to protect the integrity , confidentiality, or availability of the information.
+Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.
+The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.
+This contribution is identified by the tracking number ORD-013340 of the Atlantic Ecology Division, Office of Research and Development, National Health and Environmental Effects Research Laboratory, US Environmental Protection Agency.